heidi-holappa/comparison-analyzer/docs/general-information.md

     self.find_closest_canonicals(str(nucleotides), key, canonicals)
 ```

-Method `extract_character_at_given_coordinates` calls pydaidx to extract a substring of nucelotides from the FASTA-file.
+Method `extract_character_at_given_coordinates` calls pyfaidx to extract a substring of nucelotides from the FASTA-file.
 The closest canonicals are then sought for:

 ```python
     def find_closest_canonicals(self,